sugam-eng/diabetes_prediction/README.md

 - The dataset used is from the Pima Indians Diabetes Database.
 You can find similar datasets on Kaggle.

 ## 💡 Overview
--Used Support Vector Machine to build a binary classification model.
+- Used Support Vector Machine to build a binary classification model.
--Applied preprocessing techniques such as handling missing values and feature scaling.
+- Applied preprocessing techniques such as handling missing values and feature scaling.
--Evaluated the model using accuracy, classification report, and confusion matrix.
+- Evaluated the model using accuracy, classification report, and confusion matrix.